grame-cncm/faustdoc/src/manual/errors.md

 [TO COMPLETE]

+### Table construction errors

+The [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive can be used to read through a read-only (pre-defined at initialisation time) table.
+The [rwtable](https://faustdoc.grame.fr/manual/syntax/#rwtable-primitive) primitive can be used to implement a read/write table.
+Both have a size computed at compiled time

+ [TO COMPLETE]

 ## Mathematical functions out of domain errors

 Error messages will be produced when the mathematical functions are used outside of their domain, and if the problematic computation is done at compile time.
 If the out of domain computation may be done at runtime, then a warning can be produced using the `-me` option (see [Warning messages](#warning-messages) section).